Come help SODZ member Justin Molenaur celebrate winning the Elevator Homebrew contest by drinking some of his tasty beer: North of Lane Pale Ale.

 Anyone who is a paid member and their immediate family (Significant other Spouse and children).

 If you plan to stay over night be sure you bring a tent or are ok sleeping in your car.
-The house is the residence of Dan’s Uncle and we need to respect his privacy.
+The cannery is a business and we need to respect their property.

 What to Bring

 The club will provide a main course, you will provide a side/desert and any beer you want to share.
-The location is on 255 of acres that includes paths, wooded areas a pond and copious amounts of space to hang out.
-It’s suggested that you bring any folding chairs, pop up shelters and anything else you require if you are a person who enjoys to sit outside, not on the ground and not in direct sun.
+The location is on a farm with a small pond, a big bonfire ready to go and copious amounts of space to hang out.
+It’s suggested that you bring any folding chairs, pop up shelters, bug spray, sun tan lotion, plenty of homebrew to share and anything else you require if you are a person who enjoys to sit outside, not on the ground and not in direct sun.
 If you choose to stay the night there will be a bonfire and much more socializing.
 In the morning we will do some cleanup and head home.